Justin Turner Player Props: Red Sox vs. Orioles

 Justin Turner At The Plate

-- Among the qualified batters, he ranks 50th in batting average, while his on-base percentage ranks 33rd and he is 96th in slugging.
+- Among qualifying hitters in MLB, he ranks 62nd in batting average, 40th in on-base percentage, and 110th in slugging.

-- Turner enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .368 with one homer.

-- He has hit a long ball in two of 24 games played this year, and in 1.9% of his plate appearances.
+- In 25 games played this season, he has gone deep in two of them.

-- Turner has driven in a run in six games this year (25.0%), including two games with multiple runs batted in.
+- In six games this season (24.0%), Turner has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.